caseyg/awesome/TOPICS.md

 *   [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞

-## codex

-*   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
-Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.

-*   [leochiu-a/universal-agents](https://github.com/leochiu-a/universal-agents) - The Lightest Shared Standard for AI Agents

-*   [Prat011/awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents

 ## defuddle

 *   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
 Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.